Gosia-Ras/todo-list-react/README.md

 ![Task list](https://raw.githubusercontent.com/Gosia-Ras/todo-list-react/main/public/task-list-screenshot.png)

 ### Instructions:
-*For now it is not possible to use the buttons to perform those actions.*

 1. Type in the task in the input field.
 2. Click the "click to add" button.